tk382/tk382.github.io/_pages/about.md

 Bio
 ====
 I am a Ph.D candidate in Statistics at the University of Chicago, expecting to graduate in Spring 2020.
-Before starting graduate school, I spent two years in South Korea, one year working at an insurance firm as an actuarial associate and another year teaching SAT and TOEFL to high school students.
-At the same time, I independently worked on a project at Labor Dynamics Institute at Cornell remotely.
+Before starting graduate school, I spent two years in South Korea, one year working at an insurance firm as an actuarial associate and another year teaching high school students.
+At the same time, I independently worked on a large data wrangling project at Labor Dynamics Institute at Cornell remotely.
 For my undergraduate studies, I majored in mathematics and economics and minored in music at Cornell University.

 Research Interests
 ====